Robustifying Conditional Portfolio Decisions via Optimal Transport: Introduction

 \subsection{Main Contributions}

 We study a robust portfolio optimization strategy that integrates conditional estimation and decision-making.
-This strategy leverages the side information to improve the ex-ante return prediction.
-Additionally, it also robustifies over estimation error in order to improve the out-of-sample performance of the portfolio allocation.
-Our contributions are summarized as follows. \begin{enumerate}[leftmargin=*] \item We present a comprehensive modelling framework for distributionally robust optimization for conditional decision-making, which provides flexibilities for selecting different conditional set and adjusting probability mass requirement.
-We study specifically the case where the set $\mbb B$ will be prescribed using the notions of optimal transport, and we show that the qualitative behavior of the distributionally robust portfolio optimization problem with side information depends on whether the set $\mc N$ is a singleton, and whether the probability mass requirement $\eps$ is zero.
+This strategy leverages side information to improve the ex-ante return prediction.
+Additionally, it robustifies the over-estimation error to improve the out-of-sample performance of the portfolio allocation.
+Our contributions are summarized as follows. \begin{enumerate}[leftmargin=*] \item We present a comprehensive modeling framework for distributionally robust optimization for conditional decision-making, which provides flexibility for selecting different conditional sets and adjusting probability mass requirements.
+We study specifically the case where the set $\mbb B$ will be prescribed using the notions of optimal transport.
+We show that the qualitative behavior of the distributionally robust portfolio optimization problem with side information depends on whether the set $\mc N$ is a singleton and whether the probability mass requirement $\eps$ is zero.

-\item We derive finite-dimensional reformulations\footnote{To be precise, finite-dimensional optimization problems refer to problems that have a finite number of variables and constraints.} of the distributionally robust portfolio optimization problem with side information.
+\item We derive finite-dimensional reformulations\footnote{To be precise, finite-dimensional optimization problems refer to problems with a finite number of variables and constraints.} of the distributionally robust portfolio optimization problem with side information.
 Further, we also provide tractable reformulations for the distributionally robust mean-variance problem and mean-CVaR problem as convex conic (second-order cone or semi-definite cone) problems.
-These \modified{tractable reformulations are particularly interesting} given that the conditional expectation is a nonlinear function of the probability measure \modified{(thus not amenable to traditional reformulations based on semi-infinite linear programming duality arguments)}, and that minimizing the worst-case conditional expected loss is equivalent to a min-max optimization problem with a fractional objective function.
+These tractable reformulations are particularly interesting given that the conditional expectation is a nonlinear function of the probability measure (thus not amenable to traditional reformulations based on semi-infinite linear programming duality arguments) and that minimizing the worst-case conditional expected loss is equivalent to a min-max optimization problem with a fractional objective function.

 \item We conduct extensive numerical experiments in the US equity markets.
-The results demonstrate the advantage of the distributionally robust portfolio optimization formulation, which has a higher Sharpe ratio and a better quantile performance for the portfolio return when compared with other benchmarks. \end{enumerate}
+The results demonstrate the advantage of the distributionally robust portfolio optimization formulation, which has \modified{a lower out-of-sample expected loss} compared to other benchmarks. \end{enumerate}